 Jobs Retention Bonus: The Government will pay employers a £1,000 bonus per employee if they bring someone back to work who was furloughed, on the condition that they are continuously employed through to January.
 The employee must be paid at least £520 per month on average, from November to the end of January, which is the equivalent of the lower earnings limit for national insurance contributions.
 Further details on the eligibility criteria can be found here.

-Self-employed Income Support Scheme: Most self-employed workers qualify for a grant covering a percentage of monthly profits and earnings.
+Self-employed Income Support Scheme (SEISS): Most self-employed workers qualify for a grant covering a percentage of monthly profits and earnings.
 The scheme is open to those with trading profits no greater than £50,000 and who have experienced a loss in earnings as a result of the COVID crisis.
 At least half of a claimant’s income must come from self-employment, and they must be trading when an application is made, or would be except for COVID-19 disruption.
-In first instance, this grant covers up to 80% of average monthly profits, capped at a maximum of £7,500 per month and covering three months’ earnings.
-Applications opened on 13 May 2020 and a final funding payment was accessible on 17 August.
-The online service for the first grant is now closed.
-Applications for the second and final grant are now open, and must be made on or before 19 October 2020.
-The grant will be worth up to 70% of average monthly trading profits respectively.
+Two initial grants closed for applications on 13th July and 19th October 2020, and covered up to 80% and 70% of average monthly trading profits respectively.

 Business disruption financing measures

-Coronavirus Commercial Financing Facility: The Bank of England’s new commercial financing facility is designed to support large companies of investment grade standing.
+Coronavirus Commercial Financing Facility: Introduced in March, The Bank of England’s new commercial financing facility is designed to support large companies of investment grade standing.
 It allows qualifying businesses to issue short-term debt of up to one-year maturity, which will be purchased by the Bank of England.
 The intent is to support short term liquidity, mitigating against cashflow disruption.

 Trade Credit Insurance Guarantee: Businesses with supply chains that are reliant on Trade Credit Insurance may apply for support from the Government.
 The Government will now temporarily guarantee business-to-business transactions currently supported by Trade Credit Insurance, ensuring the majority of insurance coverage will be maintained across the market.
 The Trade Credit Insurance (TCI) guarantee will cover over £171 billion business activity currently insured and the transactions between around 13,000 suppliers and 650,000 buyers.